 What are some of your fondest memories from being at UBCO?

 In 2011, I received my first national recognition when received Philip H. Jones Award for best presentation at the 26th Eastern Canadian Symposium of Water Quality Research.
 I received several awards as the best presenter at UBC Okanagan’s Engineering Symposium(in a row 2012, 2013, 2014).
 All of them was giving me confidence for future.
 I was also a graduate leader at that time.
 At first I was the internal coordinator and later the Chair for the Engineering Graduate Students Society (EGSS).
 I realized how we, students could take part in creating important decision for students.
 I remember creating the logo for EGSS, as well as the constitution & by-law.
 I received a letter on October 2013 from the Dr. Richard Klukas, Associate Director of Graduate Students and Research at that time praising my leadership skill and how it improved the morale in our graduate students.
 That was such a memorable day for me.
 I also made lifelong friends when I was organizing various events for Graduate Students.
-Attached you will find a few pictures during my stay at UBC Okanagan.
 All these leadership roles at UBC Okanagan, made me interested in other roles such as later I became Vice- Chair for Canadian Water Network Student and Young Professional Committee (CWN SYPC), Co – Chair for Student and Young Professionals at Canadian Water Resources Association (CWRA), and Chair for Engineers and Geoscientists British Columbia Vancouver Branch (EGBC Vancouver Branch).
 All this happened because of the UBC Okanagan and the faculty, and of course my supervisor Dr. Sadiq, who always encouraged me to take new leadership roles.